M60 tank: M60A2 series

 During the development of the M60A2, three different turret types were considered, the Type A, Type B and Type C. The Type A turret would be constructed based on the T95E7 turret and then further modified and produced as the Type B standard.
 The Type C turret was essentially a larger M551 Sheridan-style turret.
 A mock-up of this turret was built, but the design was never seriously considered and soon abandoned.
 All of these conceptual variants were referred to as the XM66.

 On 10 January 1964, the Army reviewed all three variants and selected the Type A variant for further development.
 Initially two Type A turrets were built in 1964.
 The M60A1 hull was used starting in 1966 to develop the new compact turret design using the 152mm M162/XM81E13 rifled barrel main gun.
 These developmental tanks were designated as the M60A1E series.

 The M60A1E1 referred to vehicles based on the modified T95E7 Type A turrets with M60 hulls used through 1965.
 The M60A1E1 variant was used to evaluate the XM81 dual-purpose gun and its compatibility with the XM13 Guided Missile, Armor Defeating together with the XMTM51 training round.
 During the early testing of the XM81 main gun it was noted that misfires and premature detonations of the M409 conventional case ammunition were caused by unburnt propellant in the bore and breech.

 This flaw was often catastrophic as it set off the projectile in the barrel as it was fired.
 To remedy this the guns were equipped with a traditional fume extractor on the barrel.
-The XM81 Gun/Launcher also experienced frequent faulty breeches, (Note: In firearms the breech is part of a firearm at the rear of the barrel, as defined by Merriam Webster.) often not closing correctly during a missile firing, allowing the exhaust of the launching Shillelagh to vent hot noxious gases into the crew compartment.
+The XM81 Gun/Launcher also experienced frequent faulty breeches, often not closing correctly during a missile firing, allowing the exhaust of the launching Shillelagh to vent hot noxious gases into the crew compartment.